Grace Life Church

 The Bible clearly teaches that if you're a believer in the Lord Jesus Christ your sins have been completely and forever forgiven (Eph.
 1:7; 4:32; Col. 2:13-14; 3:13; 1 John 2:12)!
 What an amazing and wonderful truth to rest in!

 Unfortunately, religion usually complicates things and this is certainly the case with the predominant teaching in the church today on forgiveness.
 Because there is so much incorrect teaching on this vitally important subject, countless believers find themselves living in bondage to guilt, shame, and fear because of the sins they commit.
-They've been taught and believe that even though they're saved and possess eternal life, they have to regularly confess their sins to God in order to either be forgiven of their sins or stay in fellowship with God -- or both!
+They've been taught and believe that even though they're saved and possess eternal life, they have to regularly confess their sins to God in order to either be forgiven or stay in fellowship with God -- or both!

 This kind of false teaching doesn't recognize the great power of Christ's work on the cross to deal finally and effectively with sin.
 It also fails to correctly teach and encourage believers about the wonderful new spiritual identity they possess because they're now in Jesus Christ.

 Tragically, so many believers don't know that through Jesus Christ God has finally and completely dealt with all of our sins and the sins of the whole world!
 Christ came to take away the sins of the world -- and He did just that (John 1:29)!
 Our ministry is dedicated to helping people understand and experience the truth that because of what Jesus Christ accomplished at the cross, all of their sins have been forgiven!